skillrepos/ai-3in1/labs.md

 **Purpose: In this lab, we'll build an agent that uses the classification server from Lab 6.
 This agent demonstrates the 4-step classification workflow: classify → template → data → execute.**

 1. Let's build out the classification-based agent using our skeleton file.
+This agent demonstrates a **centralized data architecture** where:
+   - The MCP server owns all data access (vector DB, raw files, embeddings)
+   - The agent is pure orchestration (no local files, no local vector DB)
-This agent will intelligently route queries to either the weather workflow (from previous labs) or the new classification workflow for data analysis.
+   - Queries are routed to either weather workflow (vector search + weather API) or classification workflow (structured analytics)

+   This represents best practices for production RAG systems with clear separation of concerns.

 ```
 code -d labs/common/lab7_rag_agent_solution.txt rag_agent_classification.py